navkar/Predictions/README.md

 #### 2023 Strange Events
 * Appearance or finding evidence of extra-terrestrial life and organisms.
 * Humans shall become more of a realists than living in an illusion.
-  - Several people will come forward and reveal the truth.
+  - Several people will come forward and reveal the truth about the Government or their agenda.
-  - Higher reliance of AI
+  - Higher reliance on AI and automation tech due to shortage of workers.
 * Mistrust and hatred towards governments will be in vogue.
   - Humans moving towards self-dependency and self-sufficiency.
   - Self-employment / Small business will be in vogue, since it pays more.
   - Kids leaving school system and avoid it altogether.
-  - School safely problems
+  - School safely and security problems / incidents

 #### Global Liquidity Crisis